avigewirtz/avigewirtz.github.io-/make/incremental-builds.md

 Just like in our math example, when y changed we didnt need to recomouter sin(x), so too when a .c file such as foo.c changes, we dont need to recompile bar.c.
 We recompile foo.c alone, and then we link foo.o with bar.o, producing an uodated foobar.

-Applying the principles of incremental builds, after the source code is modified, only the affected object files need to be rebuilt.
-Then, you link the updated object files with the "old" object files from previous builds--provided you saved them, of course--to produce an updated executable.

-To draw a parallel with our math example, think of the executable file $$E$$ as $$E = \text{compile}(x) + \text{compile}(y)$$.
-When $$y$$ changes, only the part of the program dependent on $$y$$ needs to be recompiled, and then it can be linked with the previously compiled parts.
+The caveat is that thinking in terms of .c files does not capture the entire picture, since .c files can #include .h files.
+Thus, we really need to think in terms of a .c file, along woth all .h files incoided in it.
+This is known as a transaltion unit.
+Thus, we really need to think in terms of trabsaltion units.

 We can summarize the incremental build strategy as follows:

 * The first time you build your program, build the entire thing; however, ensure to save the object files.
-* In subsequent builds, rebuild only the affected object files.
-Then, link them with the "old" object files to produce an updated executable.
+* In subsequent builds, recompile only the modiifed transaltion units.
+Then, link the resukting object files with the "old" object files to produce an updated executable.

 #### Example